 Fact: Mental illnesses cannot be overcome by willpower alone— treatment saves lives.

-In addition to over “100 billion dollars each year in the United States,” “unnecessary disability, unemployment, substance abuse, homelessness, inappropriate incarceration, suicide and wasted lives” are the costs of leaving mental illnesses untreated.
+In addition to a monetary cost of over 100 billion dollars each year in the United States, “unnecessary disability, unemployment, substance abuse, homelessness, inappropriate incarceration, suicide and wasted lives” are the costs of leaving mental illnesses untreated.

-On the other hand, “between 70 and 90 percent of individuals” undergoing treatment have experienced “significant reduction of symptoms and improved quality of life.”
+On the other hand, 70 to 90 percent of individuals undergoing treatment have experienced significant reduction of symptoms and improved quality of life.

 Myth #5: Mental illness is caused by bad parenting.